yearn/tokenized-strategy-foundry-mix/README.md

 See here for some tips on testing [`Testing Tips`](https://book.getfoundry.sh/forge/tests.html)

-When testing on chains other than mainnet you will need to make sure a valid `CHAIN_RPC_URL` for that chain is set in your .env and that chain's specific api key is set for `ETHERSCAN_API_KEY`.
+When testing on chains other than mainnet you will need to make sure a valid `CHAIN_RPC_URL` for that chain is set in your .env.
 You will then need to simply adjust the variable that RPC_URL is set to in the Makefile to match your chain.

 To update to a new API version of the TokenizeStrategy you will need to simply remove and reinstall the dependency.